Quantcast

 The report was ordered by the Pentagon to identify the most serious and likely climate-related security risks for each combatant command, but also new opportunities.
 For instance, the melting Arctic is opening new shipping routes through the notorious Northwest Passage which is historically known for trapping ships in the ice.
 As such, traffic and tourism will intensify in the region.
 Economic development in the area will also intensify, primarily oil drilling.
 “Future Arctic offshore drilling will also create a resource demand and the need for emergency response, risk reduction measures, and environmental protections,” the report said.

 In the Middle East, the greatest climate change risk is water scarcity, while in Africa – an area where the U.S. Africa Command (USAFRICOM) is responsible – humanitarian crisis is the primary risk.
-Namely, severe drought and disease has time and time again provoked suffering and made the local population fragile.
+Namely, severe drought and disease have time and time again provoked suffering and made the local population fragile.
 In Hawaii, the Pentagon is concerned with the resilience of its military installations, whether or not these will hold against rising sea levels and more weather calamities.

 “The National Security Strategy, issued in February 2015, is clear that climate change is an urgent and growing threat to our national security, contributing to increased natural disasters, refugee flows, and conflicts over basic resources such as food and water,” the report said.
 “These impacts are already occurring, and the scope, scale, and intensity of these impacts are projected to increase over time.”